 Note: UBitMenu for Office 2007, 2010, 2013 and 2016 is free for personal use only.
 If you use it in a work environment, you are asked to purchase licenses to do so.

 The Microsoft Office add-on can be uninstalled from the software uninstallation menu of the Windows operating system.
 The add-on will bring the classic Office menu known from Microsoft Office 2003 to the supported programs Office versions.
 Below is a screenshot of how Office 2007 looks like after installation of the add-on.

 It should be noted that the Microsoft Office add-on Ubit Menu will leave the current Office ribbon interface as it is.
 It does add a new entry to that menu on the other hand called menu which combines all the menu entries known from Office 2003.

 Depending on which version of Office you are using, you may be able to minimize the ribbon interface after installing the classic menu add-on.
 Try the shortcut Ctr-F1 first as it is used by all supported Office versions to hide or display the ribbon interface on the screen.

 Additional information about that as well as a manual option if the shortcut is not working are provided on the Microsoft Office website.

-Update: The developers have updated the classic menu add-on for Microsoft Office so that it is now also compatible with Office 2010 and Office 2013
+Update: The developers have updated the classic menu add-on for Microsoft Office so that it is now also compatible with Office 2010, Office 2013 and Office 2016.

 Users need to make sure that all program instances of Office are closed before the program installer is run, as it will mess up the installation otherwise.